Key Leader

 –We will alert discipline key leaders about who is ready for new member orientation or practices based on fulfilling the Zoom requirement.

-Archery New Member Orientations (choose one)
+Archery New Member Orientations (attend one)

-• POSTPONED DUE TO WEATHER: Saturday, February 10, 2024 at 9:00 a.m. at the McKee 4-H Building at The Ranch
+• Saturday, February 8 at 9:00 a.m. at the McKee 4-H Building at The Ranch

-• Tuesday, March 26, 2024 at 6:00 p.m. at the McKee 4-H Building at The Ranch
+• Saturday, March 15 at 9:00 a.m. at the McKee 4-H Building at The Ranch

 Returning Members